 If you know what a UIC is, consider skipping this part of Sprecher Group’s website.
-If not, read on for a brief introduction of UICs …
+If not, read on for a brief introduction to UICs …

-Simply put, a UIC is any sort of structure (think dry well or drill hole, for example) that places any sort of fluids (stormwater, septic system discharges, and more) below the ground surface; even certain types of French drains are included.
+Simply put, a UIC is any sort of structure (for example, a dry well or drill hole) that places any sort of fluids (stormwater, septic system discharges, and more) below the ground surface; even certain types of French drains are included.
 The purpose of UIC regulation is to protect groundwater from potential contamination via UICs.
-Since 1984, the Oregon Department of Environmental Quality has regulated UICs in Oregon, and is continually modifying and improving the UIC program.
+Since 1984, Oregon Department of Environmental Quality has regulated UICs in Oregon, and is continually modifying and improving the UIC program.

 DEQ’s website contains a wealth of information about UICs.
 An excellent starting point is the background/overview web page, which also contains a discussion of exclusions to the UIC program.

 As you might have guessed, the UIC program is fairly complex.
 Site-specific conditions (for example, number of UICs, what kind of liquid is being discharged to the UIC, depth to groundwater, type of surrounding soil and/or bedrock, proximity to drinking water wells, and much more) determine which rules and requirements pertain to a given site.
 DEQ’s Fact Sheet and Guidance webpage contains numerous links to UIC information.

-All UICs, including existing ones, are required to be registered with DEQ, and non-compliant UICs must be closed (also called decommissioned).
-The Closure Fact Sheet describes how to legally close sewage drill holes, stormwater UICs, and prohibited UICs.
+All UICs, including existing ones, are required to be registered with DEQ, and non-compliant UICs must be closed (i.e. decommissioned).
+The Closure Fact Sheet describes how to correctly close sewage drill holes, stormwater UICs, and prohibited UICs.
 A licensed engineer (PE), licensed geologist (RG), or licensed well driller with experience in UIC closure may be needed to close a UIC system in Oregon.

 Clicking on the “registration and application forms” text in the left sidebar of the DEQ UIC website brings up a webpage with links to various types of UIC application forms, including authorization by rule and authorization by permit.